What makes you feel drawn to a particular celebrity or character from your favourite T.V show?

 As creative types who love trying out different roles, ENFPs are naturally attracted to acting and the art of cinema and stage.
 In fact, career choices in this field often work out very well for them — there is a reason why this is Keanu Reeves’ personality type.
 The Optimist’s Intuition preference makes it easy for them to impart rich insights into their characters and understand their part well, which is an important part of bringing characters to life.
 Given their other personality traits like having many interests and natural curiosity, they are eager to explore the different facets of human motivations.
-At the same time, filmmakers from this Myers Briggs type are compelled to tell inspiring stories which can somehow deeply touch the viewer and transform him for the better.
+At the same time, filmmakers from this personality type are compelled to tell inspiring stories which can somehow deeply touch the viewer and transform him for the better.

 A good example of an ENFP actor was Robin Williams.
 His freedom of expressive creativity rightfully established him as one of the best improvisational actors of our generation.
 It was easy for him to act even without a script (like in Mork & Mindy, for example) and his heightened Intuition preference gave him the ability to correctly perceive the mood of his audience.
 He also could get into the head of any character with ease and comfort — as though he was born to play that part.
 He had a strong urge to entertain everyone around him with funny jokes, managing to build a skit around even the simplest object, and the ability to express his spontaneity without being insecure.
 He was the embodiment of The Optimist both at their finest (hilarious and larger than life entertainer) and their worst (melancholy and withdrawal in negative inner feelings).